 Cereus is a genus of 34 officially accepted species of large columnar cacti native to South America.
 It is one of the oldest names in the family Cactaceae, described by Philip Miller in 1754.
 Until the 1920s, "cereus" is a name used to describe any cactus with a very elongated body, including columnar cacti and epiphytic cacti.
 Over 500 species previously classified in the genus Cereus are now reclassified as a separate genus.

 Members of the genus Cereus are generally shrubby or tree-like columnar cacti with 4 to 10 well-defined ribs lined with rows of large areoles armed with several stout spines.
 Flowers are large, funnel-shaped, usually white, sometimes pink, purple, and rarely cream, yellow or greenish.
 They are fragrant and nocturnal.
 The fruits of some species are edible.
 They are globose to ovoid, naked, usually red but sometimes yellow with white or pink pulp.
 The seeds are large, ovoid, and glossy black.

 The generic name "Cereus" derives from the Latinized form of the Ancient Greek "κηρός," meaning "wax, torch or candle" and refers to the columnar shape of the plants.

 Growing Conditions for Cereus

 Most Cereus species are too large to grow indoors, but smaller and younger specimens can be kept inside until they mature.

 Cereus cacti like full sun.
-They can handle partial shade but thrives during the summer in direct sunlight.
-Sunny south, east, or west window is a good spot to grow a Cereus indoors.
+They can handle partial shade but thrive in direct sunlight during the summer.
+A sunny window is a good spot to grow a Cereus indoors.
 Rotate the pot a quarter turn every week or two to encourage balanced growth.
 If possible, get your Cereus outdoors from spring to fall for fresh air and extra light.
 Increase sun exposure gradually to prevent sunburn.